-The analysis focused on the comparative effectiveness and harms of primary HPV testing, compared to currently recommended screening strategies, as well as other variations of cotesting.
-Table 2 summarizes the 19 main strategies evaluated.
-Guideline-based screening strategies comprised cytology alone every 3 years from ages 21 to 65 years (strategy 1) and cytology alone every 3 years from ages 21 to 29 years, with a switch to cytology and HPV cotesting every 5 years from ages 30 to 65 years (strategy 2).2-4 Management of women with equivocal or abnormal tests was assumed to follow established guidelines.^{3,32} For cotesting, HPV-positive/cytology-negative women were managed by repeat cotesting at 12 months, with referral to colposcopy for any positive result.
+Guideline-based screening strategies comprised (1) cytology alone every 3 years from ages 21-65 years, and (2) cytology alone every 3 years from ages 21-29 years, with a switch to cytology and HPV cotesting every 5 years from ages 30-65 years.
+An agement of women with equivocal or abnormal tests were assumed to follow established guidelines.
+For cotesting, HPV-positive/cytology-negative women were managed by repeat cotesting at 12 months, with referral to colposcopy for any positive result.
+We assumed full compliance to screening initiation, rescreening interval, and follow-up for both diagnostic and pre-cancer treatment referrals.
+Furthermore, the base-case analysis focused on women who did not receive HPV vaccination.